ucldc/ucldc-docs/docs/registry/start.md

 ---

 ##Role of Collection Administrator
 In order to simplify procedures and ensure coordination between local and systemwide processes, each data provider has designated a UCLDC Collection Administrator who will be primarily responsible for initiating and managing harvests and communicating any key information to the CDL.
 Collection Administrators are assigned by the campus and/or institution.
-[Read more.]({{ site.url }}{{ site.baseurl }}/docs/collection-admins/)

-Once you have identified a collection(s) to be harvested by the UCLDC platform, please contact your Collection Administrator.
+Once you have identified a collection(s) to be harvested by the UCLDC platform, please contact your [Collection Administrator.]({{ site.url }}{{ site.baseurl }}/docs/collection-admins/)

 ##Process
 1. The Collection Administrator works with others on campus/at the institution to determine that a collection(s) is ready for harvest and public access through the UCLDC platform, according to any local processes developed for decision-making.